GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

         - `categories.controller.spec.ts:` Controller integration tests, ensuring that each route correctly forwards calls to the CategoriesService and returns the expected HTTP codes. - `categories.service.ts:` Implements the business logic of categories — interacts with PrismaClient to search for, insert, modify, and delete records in the Category table.
         - `categories.service.spec.ts:` Unit test suite for the service, covering success and failure scenarios for each method exposed by CategoriesService.
         - `categories.module.ts:` Assembly file for the categories module, importing PrismaModule and registering CategoriesService and CategoriesController in the NestJS context.
+    - `cloudinary:` Exports the option to insert or remove photos from Cloudinary (free service for saving images, I recommend: https://cloudinary.com)
+        - `cloudinary.module.ts:` Imports our provider and service and exports the service for use elsewhere in the code
+        - `cloudinary.provider.ts:` Configures the connection to Cloudinary
+        - `cloudinary.service.ts:` Exports the functions for uploading and deleting a photo

     - `common:` We concentrate functionality shared by multiple modules; this is where components that don't belong to a specific domain are stored.
         - `csrf.controller.ts:` Exposes an endpoint to obtain the user's CSRF token, ensuring that each call actually comes from the legitimate application and not a malicious website, thus preventing CSRF.